-This course provides a broad global perspective of World History from the scientific revolution through the modern age of terror and international interrelationships.
-As it considers all geographic areas and civilizations, it identifies and explores the links among civilizations that produce multi-centered World History.
-It surveys the major political, economic, cultural and intellectual movements that have shaped the development of the world.
+This course provides a comprehensive survey of world history from the 17th century to the present.
+We will examine major political, social, economic, and cultural developments since 1600 that have shaped the modern world.

 Prerequisite: Successful completion of NFC developmental reading and writing course options or appropriate reading and writing placement scores on a postsecondary readiness test.
 Exemptions may exist; consult an academic advisor.